Animals You Can See in South Africa: A Wildlife Guide

 Birdlife

-here are over 845 species of birds in South Africa, and over 160 are endemic.
+There are over 845 species of birds in South Africa, and 200 are endemic.
 Whether you are an experienced birder or just starting to birdwatch, you can’t help but notice the amazing birds everywhere.
 Below are just two of the most common birds you must see.

 African Penguins